runwayml/learn/docs/how-to/run-a-model.md

-# Running a Model
+# Running a Model on Cloud GPU

-Here we are going to talk you through running a model.

 When you are in your workspace, have your inputs and output selected, you can now run your model.
 Click **Run Remotely** which will now start your model running in the cloud.